honeylex/honeylex-cmf/README.md

 ## Registered Silex service providers

-The bootstrapped Silex app is configured with the following service providers:
+The bootstrapped Silex app is configured with support for the following service providers:

 * [AssetServiceProvider][AssetServiceProvider]
 * [FormServiceProvider][FormServiceProvider]